oluwafemidiakhoa/Finetuned/README.md

 # Load the model
 model_path = "/path/to/model"
 model = tf.keras.models.load_model(model_path)
 Prepare Input: Format your question input as required by the model, including any preprocessing or tokenization if necessary.

 Run Inference:

 python
 Copy code

-question = "What are the symptoms of hypertension?"

-processed_question = preprocess_question(question)  # Ensure any required preprocessing
+question = "What are the symptoms of hypertension?" processed_question = preprocess_question(question)  # Ensure any required preprocessing
 answer = model.predict(processed_question)
 print("Answer:", answer)
 Model Training and Fine-Tuning

-The model was trained with the following configurations:
+The model was fine-tuned in two separate training sessions:

+Google Colab Session:
+Data: 1,300 examples
+TPU enabled for efficient training
+Kaggle Session:
-Data: 1,300 examples on Colab + 3,000 examples on Kaggle
+Data: 3,000 examples
-Epochs: 5
-LoRA Rank: Set at 8 for efficient parameter reduction TPU Utilization: Enabled on Kaggle and Colab for performance Training Script
+NVIDIA A100 GPU utilized for performance
+Training Script
 If you wish to fine-tune or retrain the model, follow the training script in train.py (include if applicable).